chrxh/alien/README.md

 - [GLFW](https://www.glfw.org/)
 - [stb](https://github.com/nothings/stb)
 - [IconFontCppHeaders](https://github.com/juliettef/IconFontCppHeaders)

+### Linux
+A CMake script for cross-platform compilation will be provided in the future.
+At the moment, only Microsoft Visual Studio is used as a build system.

 ## Installer
 Windows binaries for the current development state of this branch can be downloaded from the following link and will be updated regularly: [download](https://alien-project.org/files/alien-version3-preview.zip).